 Hotel Bomb Has Many Convinced That ‘Troubles’ Are Back

-BELFAST, Northern Ireland (AP) _ A week of rioting capped by a car bomb at a country hotel has left many in Northern Ireland convinced that ``the troubles″ are returning to the British province.
+ENNISKILLEN, Northern Ireland (AP) _ A week of rioting was capped with a car bomb that ravaged a country hotel, leaving many in Northern Ireland convinced that ``the troubles″ are returning to the British province.

 But many Protestant residents were skeptical.